objectionary/news.eolang.org/_posts/2023/12/2023-12-08-phi-and-unphi-mojos.md

 From now on, it is possible to convert a program written in EO to a φ-calculus expression.
 Here's how you can accomplish this in your personal project.

-First you need to add `eo-maven-plugin` dependency:
+First, you need to add the `eo-maven-plugin` dependency:
 ```xml
 <dependency>
   <groupId>org.eolang</groupId>